Classof2020/classof2020.github.io/_posts/2017-8-3-do-not-be-religious-about-tech.md

 So, the problem is not **awareness**, it is **atitude**.

 We should know,
 Not all technology are best, most of technology we use are better form of **Good**.
 Certainly, in different circumstances, different technology might be a better choice, even best.
 Butt, it is quite idiotic to think that your **X** is always great.
 Can you tell me a best **text editor** or best **best browser** for all?
 Certainly you know what is best for yourself but for all?
 NO!!Can you?
-We are all divierse and this is what make us more powerful.
-We can' have same understanding on everything.
+We are all diverse and this is what make us more powerful.
+We can't have same understanding on everything and we should not.
 Let's accept this fact.